 - 1 pound boneless skinless chicken thighs chopped into bite sized pieces

 - 1 can finely chopped tomatoes 14.5 ounces

 - 1/4 cup water

 - Chili optional and to taste

 - Turn on sauté mode.
 When hot, add the ghee, cumin seeds, and onions.
 Sauté for 5-7 minutes.
 If onions begin to burn, either turn saute mode to low, if available, or add a tablespoon of water.
 Add the chicken pieces and brown them for about 3 minutes.

 - Turn off sauté mode.
-Add ginger, garlic, garam masala, curry powder, tomatoes and water.
+Add ginger, cloves, garlic, garam masala, curry powder, tomatoes and water.

 - Lock the Instant Pot lid and set the vent to sealing.
 Press the pressure cook button and set to 5 minutes.
 When done, allow the pressure to release naturally, then remove the lid.

 - Turn on sauté mode again and stir in the coconut milk.
 Cook for 3-5 minutes, until heated through.